 Similarities between Firebase Realtime Database and Cloud Firestore

 - Both provide the free tier; if you want to go higher, pay for what you use.

 - Both provide client-first SDKs with no servers to deploy and maintain.

 Firebase Realtime Database and Cloud Firestore are both available on the following plans.

 - Blaze (Pay as you use) pricing plans.

 Realtime Database charges only for bandwidth and storage, but its rate is very high.

-As we have seen that both have mobile-first, real-time SDKs and support local data storage for offline-ready apps.
-But realtime database provides offline support for iOS and Android platforms and does not provide for web-client whereas, Cloud Store provides offline support for iOS, Android, and web-client.
+We have seen that both have mobile-first, real-time SDKs and support local data storage for offline-ready apps.
+But real-time database provides offline support for iOS and Android platforms and does not provide for web-client whereas, Cloud Store provides offline support for iOS, Android, and web-client.